CDO API

 - Returns the primary key on PostgreSQL (via

-RETURNING); on MySQL/MariaDB returnslastInsertId()(nullif no new row was inserted). - Throws
+RETURNING); on MySQL/MariaDB/SQLite returnslastInsertId()(nullif no new row was inserted). - Conflict syntax adapts to the driver: PostgreSQL and SQLite use

 CDOExceptionifconflictColumnsis empty, or on query failure. - Expression tokens